Nomads and City Dwellers Institutions and Worldview

 Kinship

-The blood relationship that unites a people may be real or supposed.
-Every tribe has traditions about the ancestor from whom it claims descent.
-The relationship between separate tribes is also explained in terms of kinship.
-To a nomad the whole social organization of the desert is described by a genealogy.
-Each tribe descends from a single ancestor; two allied tribes descend from two ancestors who were brothers in the strict sense.
-But these genealogies become arbitrary and artificial when they are extended in space and time.
-This leads to a tribe’s claiming ‘eponymous’ ancestors, or the person or thing for whom or for which the tribe is named.
 According to de Vaux, in the Mid-Euphrates region there is a group of small sheep-breeding tribes called the ‘Agedat’, or Confederates.
 The name describes how they were formed.
 But their political and economic union has since been expressed in a genealogical table.
-Among the Arabs there is a tribe called the Khoza’a (Separated) because it separated from the Azd at the time of the great Yemenite dispersion, but the genealogists have assigned it a personal ancestor, whom they call Khoza’a.
-Similarly the Kholoj (Transport) are so called because Omar I transferred them from the ‘Adwan to the Al-Harith.
-But according to the genealogists, Kholoj is a surname of Qais, the son of Al-Harith.
+There is a tribe called the Khoza’a (Separated) among the Arabs because it separated from the Azd at the time of the great Yemenite dispersion.
+But the genealogists have assigned it a personal ancestor, whom they call Khoza’a.
+Similarly the Kholoj (Transport) are named because Omar I transferred them from the ‘Adwan to the Al-Harith.
+However, according to the genealogists, Kholoj is a surname of Qais, the son of Al-Harith.

 Other factors can lead to the formation of a tribe.
 Sometimes families join together simply because they live in the same region.
 Or weak elements are absorbed by stronger neighbors.
 Alternatively, several smaller groups might combine in order to remain independent.
 Individuals can be incorporated into a tribe by adoption or through acceptance by the sheikh or the elders.
 Any newcomers to a tribe are attached to the tribe in name and in blood, meaning they acknowledge the tribe’s ancestors as their own and they will marry within the tribe.
 When this happens, the Arabs say an individual or a clan is ‘genealogized’.